 If your yucca plant doesn’t bloom, it could be due to several things.
 Yuccas only bloom when they reach a certain age of maturity and they all bloom according to their own schedule.

 Blooms on yucca plants generally appear during the warmest part of the growing season but differ slightly with each species.
-The same yucca may bloom at an entirely different time the following year, as yucca flowers tens to bloom sporadically.
+The same yucca may bloom at an entirely different time the following year, as yucca flowers tend to bloom sporadically.

 Keep your yucca fertilized and cut the old flower head and stalk from the previous year to encourage new blooms to form.